nethesis/status/README.md

 **Important**: Make sure all component names used in `status_page_component` labels are also defined in the `groups_configuration` section of `middleware/config.json`.

-### 4. Configure Traefik Middlewares (Optional)
+### 4. Configure Traefik Middlewares

-If you need custom authentication for the Traefik dashboard, copy and edit the middlewares configuration:
+Copy the middlewares configuration for webhook authentication:

 ```bash
 cp traefik/dynamic/middlewares.yml.example traefik/dynamic/middlewares.yml